Swedish invasion of Saxony: Capture of Leipzig

 On 8 September, Charles XII marched past Görlitz to Markersdorf, towards Dresden.
 He went through Reichenbach to Kubschütz the following day.
 On 11 September, he bypassed Bautzen to Bischofswerda, where Augustus' Privy councillor Imhoff and Privy referendary Pfingsten arrived from Dresden to negotiate.
-Charles left negotiations to his ministers, Carl Piper and Olof Hermelin, and marched past Stolpen to Radeberg on 12 September.
+Charles XII left negotiations to his ministers, Carl Piper and Olof Hermelin, and marched past Stolpen to Radeberg on 12 September.
 The next day, he sent Johan August Meijerfeldt southeast of Dresden, to Sonnenstein Castle at Pirna, while he bypassed Dresden to the north, now heading for Leipzig with its 1,600-man garrison.
 He arrived at Weinböhla on 14 September and crossed the Elbe river at Meissen the following day.
 The garrisons in Leipzig and Wittenberg evacuated, as the Saxon ministry commended Schulenburg to retreat with the army.
-On 17 September, Charles marched through Lommatzsch, Mügeln, over the Mulde river, to Grimma, where he received reports that Schulenburg's army was nearby.
+On 17 September, Charles XII marched through Lommatzsch, Mügeln, over the Mulde river, to Grimma, where he received reports that Schulenburg's army was nearby.
 It consisted of 2,800 infantry, including 1,200 Russians, and 1,800 cavalry.

-Charles XII sent Görtz with the vanguard of 950 cavalry and dragoons and the Wallachians to attack it, while he followed behind.
-The main Swedish army proceeded to Leipzig.
-Schulenburg, retreating towards Thuringian Forest (Thüringer Wald) via Weimar and Erfurt—to save his army into the Holy Roman Empire—was caught in a rearguard action at Weissenfels on September 19.
-The Wallachians killed 20–30 Saxons and captured 36 more, but lost their colonel.
-Near Naumburg, Charles ordered Görtz to keep pursuing while he departed for the main army.
-Another rearguard action was fought at Liebstedt, with more prisoners taken.
+Charles XII sent Görtz with 950 cavalry and dragoons and the Wallachians to attack it, while he followed behind.
+Simultaneously, the main Swedish army proceeded to Leipzig.
+Schulenburg, retreating towards Thuringian Forest (Thüringer Wald) via Weimar and Erfurt, tried to save his army into the Holy Roman Empire.
+His vanguard reached Erfurt on 18 September but was denied entrance, as the city feared Swedish reprisals.
+His rearguard was caught up by the Wallachians at Weissenfels the following day, losing 20–30 killed and 36 captured against the loss of the Wallachian colonel.
+Near Naumburg, Görtz was ordered to keep pursuing Schulenburg while Charles XII departed for the main army.
+Another rearguard action was fought at Liebstedt, with more Saxon prisoners taken.

-The Swedish army marched through Naunhof to Taucha the same day, from where Axel Gyllenkrok with an escort of 50 dragoons continued to Leipzig.
+On 19 September, the Swedish main army marched through Naunhof to Taucha, from where Axel Gyllenkrok with an escort of 50 dragoons continued to Leipzig.
 The city opened its gates, except for the Pleissenburg castle with its 200–300 militia.
-They were made prisoners of war when a Saxon courier arrived from Dresden with orders to stop resisting.
-When Charles arrived the next day, he freed the prisoners and established headquarters at Altranstädt.
-To pressurise the Saxon negotiators, he despatched orders for Meijerfeldt to initiate a proper blockade of Dresden.
+They were made prisoners of war after a Saxon courier arrived from Dresden with orders to stop resisting.
+When Charles XII arrived the next day, he freed the prisoners and established headquarters at Altranstädt.
+To pressure the Saxon negotiators, he despatched orders for Meijerfeldt to initiate a proper blockade of Dresden.
 This compelled Imhoff and Pfingsten, who deliberately stalled the negotiations in hope of allied intervention, to sign the confidential Treaty of Altranstädt (1706) on 24 September.
-Two days later, a ceasefire was put into effect for 10 weeks, awaiting Augustus' ratification; Meijerfeldt was ordered to lift the blockade of Dresden, while a Swedish force marched to seize the undefended Wittenberg.
+Two days later, a ceasefire was put into effect for 10 weeks, awaiting Augustus' ratification; Meijerfeldt was ordered to lift the blockade of Dresden, while a Swedish detachment marched to seize the undefended Wittenberg.